jumpnow/jumpnowtek-site/_posts/2015-12-04-Raspberry-Pi-Systems-with-Yocto.md

 Yocto is a good tool for building minimal, customized systems like single function hacking projects or industrial / commercial products.

 If you are looking for a full-featured desktop experience you should probably stick with [Raspbian][raspbian] or another one of the full-featured [RPi Distros][rpi-distros].

+If things like quick boot times, small image sizes or read-only rootfs are important to your project, then Yocto might be a good option.

 I am using the Yocto [meta-raspberrypi][meta-raspberrypi] layer, but have updated recipes for the Linux kernel, [bootfiles][firmware-repo] and some [userland][userland-repo] components.
 Eventually I will probably move away from using meta-raspberry altogether, similar to [meta-bbb][meta-bbb], since the Yocto repo tends to lag behind the latest RPi developments.